 The Next Big Thing is a literary game of tag in which writers answer questions about a work-in-progress.
-I was tagged by fiction writer, essayist, and awesome person Matthew Salesses.
+So come learn about my new project: Pandora’s DNA.

 Two years ago, I had my healthy breasts cut off to reduce my sky-high risk of breast cancer.
 Last year, I wrote a post chronicling my feelings one year out, but two years out, my feelings have changed enough to warrant another (and perhaps final) post.

 A year ago today, I cut off my healthy breasts to reduce my astronomical chances of developing breast cancer.
 The months leading up to the operation were brutal, to say the least.
 It was the hardest thing I’ve ever done, but I’m really glad I did it.